sjgknight/creds-hugo-research-group/content/home/welcome.md

 subtitle:
 active: true
 design:
-  columns: "2"
+  columns: "1"
   css_style: null
   css_class: null
   background:
     image: ""
     image_darken: ""
+hero_media:
-# hero_media:
+#  src: "vimeo"
+  src: "youtube"
-#   src: "youtube" # either the name of a local file located in assets/media or "youtube" or "vimeo" for external videos
+# either the name of a local file located in assets/media or "youtube" or "vimeo" for external videos
 #   controls: false # only applicable for local videos right now
 #   autoplay: false # applicable to all videos (local and remote)
 #   muted: true # applicable to all videos (local and remote)
 #   loop: true # applicable to all videos (local and remote)
-#   youtube:
+  youtube:
+    id: "SPG_PrO0ocE"
-#     id: "SPG_PrO0ocE" # put here the id for the video
+# put here the id for the video
 #  vimeo:
+#    id: "518438810"
-#     id: # put here the id for the video "518438810"
+# put here the id for the video

 ---

 We explore the dynamic relationship between technology and learning – across formal, informal, and professional education contexts throughout the lifespan.